Professor

 Research scientist, Children’s Hospital Research Institute of Manitoba (CHRIM)

-Dr. Coombs has served on numerous local, national, and international grant funding panels.
-He has served in a variety of administrative roles, including as Chair for the CIHR Virology and Viral Pathogenesis panel, as acting and associate head for the department of medical microbiology; as associate dean, Faculty of Graduate Studies; and as associate and assistant dean of research in the Max Rady College of Medicine.
+Dr. Coombs has also served on various local, national, and international grant funding panels and held several administrative roles, including Chair for the Canadian Institutes of Health Research Virology and Viral Pathogenesis panel, acting and associate head for the department of medical microbiology, associate dean, Faculty of Graduate Studies, and associate and assistant dean of research in the Max Rady College of Medicine.

 Medical Microbiology and Infectious Diseases